StaPH-B/midwest-region/data.md

 #### How data is transfered
 ------------

 Sequencing data can be moved a number of ways.
-The most common approach to transferring data is SFTP or SCP.
-Interacting with databases and cloud utilities often have their own methods for transferring files securely and without loss but these methods often use a version of FTP,FTPS,SFTP,HTTP,HTTPS,SCP.
+The most common approach to transferring data is **SFTP**.
+Interacting with databases and cloud utilities often have their own methods for transferring files securely and without loss but these methods often use a version of FTP, FTPS, HTTP, HTTPS, SCP, or SFTP.

-* FTP or File Transfer Protocol is pretty universal but is not secure and does not comply with HIPAA regulations.
+* **FTP** or File Transfer Protocol is pretty universal but is not secure and does not comply with HIPAA regulations.
-* HTTP or HyperText Transfer Protocol often used for accessing websites, is widely used but is insecure.
+* **HTTP** or HyperText Transfer Protocol often used for accessing websites, is widely used but is insecure.
-* FTPS or File Transfer Protocol over Secure Sockets Layer, the same as FTP but adds a layer of security
+* **FTPS** or File Transfer Protocol over Secure Sockets Layer, the same as FTP but adds a layer of security
-* HTTPS or HyperText Transfer Protocol over Secure Sockets Layer, the same as HTTP but with a layer of security.
+* **HTTPS** or HyperText Transfer Protocol over Secure Sockets Layer, the same as HTTP but with a layer of security.
 Side note: always look for the HTTPS:// when using websites that ask for either a login or personal information.
-* SFTP or Secure File Transfer Protocol is a method of transferring files through an SSH or Secure Shell connection.
-Essentially it creates a secure connection through an unsecure network (most often the internet).
+* **SFTP** or Secure File Transfer Protocol is a method of transferring files through an SSH or Secure Shell connection.
+SSH creates a secure connection through an unsecure network (most often the internet).
 This connection allows two computers to communicate across a network with confidentiality and integrity of data.
-* SCP or Secure Copy is very similar to SFTP but is only for transferring files, it can't do other things like delete files which SFTP can do.
+* **SCP** or Secure Copy is very similar to SFTP but more primitive.
+It can only transfer files it cannot do other things like delete files which SFTP can do.

-Of all these methods SFTP is the most commonly used in Bioinformatics as it provides the most secure environment that allows the safe transfer of data.
+Of all these methods **SFTP** is the most commonly used in Bioinformatics as it provides the most secure environment that allows the safe transfer of data.